andrewbaxter/terraform-provider-stripe/README.md

 This is an unofficial Terraform provider for [Stripe](https://stripe.com/) automatically generated from their OpenAPI spec.

-If you find any issues with it or it needs to be updated please let me know.
+If you find any issues with it or it needs to be updated please let me know!

 * [Terraform Registry](https://registry.terraform.io/providers/andrewbaxter/stripe)